nodejs/node/doc/api/stream.markdown

 the buffer is full, and the data will be sent out in the future.
 The `'drain'` event will indicate when the buffer is empty again.

-The specifics of when `write()` will return false, and when a subsequent `'drain'` event will be emitted, are determined by the `highWaterMark` and `lowWaterMark` options provided to the constructor.
+The specifics of when `write()` will return false, is determined by the `highWaterMark` option provided to the constructor.

 ### writable.end([chunk], [encoding], [callback])